gregogolla/investrak-iicdocs/user-modules/loans.md

 </p>

 ## Apply for a loan
-Click on the three horizontal dot menu on the Loans page and select the `Apply for a loan` option.
+Click on the three vertical dot menu on the Loans page and select the `Apply for a loan` option.

 <p align="center">
     <img src="images/4.4_Apply_Loan_Menu.png" alt="Apply Loan">